freeCodeCamp/freeCodeCamp/guide/english/computer-science/hexcode/index.md

 ## Uses of Hexadecimal in Low Level Programming
 Hexadecimal first found its use in Computer Science as a convenience feature.

-Data in our computers has a lowest common storage unit, the Byte.
+Data in our computers has a lowest common storage unit, the byte.
 Each byte contains 8 bits, and is able to store a number between 0 and 255 inclusive.

 Hexadecimal has the advantage of being terse and having well defined boundaries.